 - Slice the beef about 1/4 inch thick across the large surface (horizontally).
 This can be done with a slicing machine or by the butcher, or by hand with a very sharp knife.
 This works best when the meat is partially frozen.
 You should be able to get 4 to 6 slices from the meat.
 Lay beef out flat.

-- Cut pickle lengthwise into strips, dice onion and bacon very finely and set aside.
+- Cut pickle lengthwise into strips, dice the onion and bacon very finely and set aside.

 - Spread each beef slice with mustard, fill one end with 2 slices of pickle, 1 to 2 tablespoons of onion, and some diced bacon.

-- Roll up from the filled end and tie with string (tie like you are wrapping a present or use a modified blanket stitch), or use turkey lacers (in Germany they are called rouladennadel) to keep them closed.
+- Roll up from the filled end and tie with string (tie like you are wrapping a present or use a modified blanket stitch), or use turkey lacers (in Germany they are called rouladennadel) to keep the rolls tightly closed.

 - Melt the butter and oil in a saucepan or Dutch oven and brown the outside of the roulades in it.
 Remove the roulades to a plate.